LightOfScience/LightOfScience.github.io/collections/_activities/2020-05-06-webinar-how-dangerous-is-coronavirus-by-dr-partha-pratim-majumder.md

   Pratim Majumder will be our special guest on the webinar.

   visit, https://tiny.cc/bss_webinar to register.[UPDATE/7May] Also you can visit https://meet.jit.si/PPMtalk to watch live
-tags: COVID19 Webinar Breakthrough Science Society BSS
+tags-list: COVID19,Webinar, Breakthrough Science Society,BSS

 categories:
   - breakthrough science society
   - seminar